$\texttt{NePhi}$: Neural Deformation Fields for Approximately Diffeomorphic Medical Image Registration: Acknowledgements

-The research reported in this publication was supported by the National Institutes of Health (NIH) under award numbers NIH 1 R01 HL149877 and NIH 1 R01 EB028283.
+The research reported in this publication was supported by the National Institutes of Health (NIH) under award numbers NIH 1R01HL149877, 1R01EB028283, \\1R01AR082684, 1R21MH132982, RF1MH126732, and 1R21EB035832.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
+The brain imaging data were provided by the Human Connectome Project, WU-Minn Consortium (Principal Investigators: David Van Essen and Kamil Ugurbil; 1U54MH091657) funded by the 16 NIH Institutes and Centers that support the NIH Blueprint for Neuroscience Research; and by the McDonnell Center for Systems Neuroscience at Washington University.
+The lung imaging data was provided by the COPDGene study.